jasoncheow/goose-blackjack-test/README.md

 View the deployed project here: [Blackjack Game](https://jasoncheow.github.io/goose-blackjack-test/)

-Interestingly, my first JavaScript game was also Blackjack.
-This project feels like exploring development from scratch again, but in a new way, leveraging the power of AI assistance.
+Back in the early days of starting software development, the first JavaScript game I wrote was Blackjack.
+Revisiting it now feels like exploring development from scratch again, but in a new way, leveraging the power of AI assistance.